sinkillerj/ProjectE/README.md

 #Where to find things

--EMC Values are in EMCMapper
+- EMC Values are in EMCMapper
--Recipes are in ObjHandler
+- Recipes are in ObjHandler